In this post, I discuss the benefits of the American Express Platinum Card and how AMEX Platinum is free for military personnel.

 Global Entry and TSA PreCheck

-This benefit is not, however, particularly valuable for active duty military personnel.
+This benefit is not, however, particularly valuable for active duty military personnel (except to use for spouses, perhaps).
 Military service comes with automatic TSA PreCheck.
 (Just put in your DoD Identification Number when you book your tickets.)

 Still, Global Entry may be valuable for those who travel outside the United States for pleasure.